When you educate a woman,

-WEforum proceeds fund Monmouth Medical Center’s Free Educational Programs and Services
+Proceeds from WEforum fund Monmouth Medical Center’s Free Educational Programs and Services

-All proceeds from WEforum’s 2016 Women’s Health and Wellness Conference will go towards the development of free educational health and wellness programs accessible to the entire community.
+Proceeds from WEforum’s Health and Wellness Conference 2018, will go towards the development of free educational health and wellness programs accessible to the entire community.

 Programs include Health and Wellness lectures, programs, activities and support groups developed by Monmouth Medical Center (an RWJ/Barnabas Health affiliate).

-The free programs supported by this event will be held at a Monmouth Medical Center designated location.
+The free programs supported by this event will be held at the new Health and Wellness Facility, a new Ambulatory Center and at Monmouth Medical Center.

 Free Programs & Services through Monmouth Medical Center: